 Celery is a versatile vegetable: tasty in soup or salad, and also a crunchy snack.
 But now that bearded dragons require a specific diet, is celery safe for them?
 Or, is this among the foods that should be strictly off your lizard friend’s menu?

-Bearded dragons are omnivorous and can eat both insects and veggies, and celery is among the veggies they love eating.
-These veggies primarily consist of water and have breath-taking nutritional impacts, making it worth adding to your dragon’s dietary treats.
-However, you only need to feed it now and then, and not as a staple diet.
+Bearded dragons are omnivorous and can eat both insects and veggies, and celery is among the veggies bearded dragons love eating.
+These veggies primarily consist of water and have beneficial nutritional impacts, making it worth adding to your dragon’s diet.

 1. Hydration

-Celery mainly consists of water, and since it can be a challenge for your lizard friend to drink water from a bowl, celery can help with hydration.
+Celery mainly consists of water, and since it can be a challenge for your lizard friend to stay well hydrated, celery can help with hydration.

 2. Ideal Calcium-Phosphorus Ratio

-Beardies require calcium and phosphorous for growth, development, and healthy bones.
-However, it’s essential to maintain the right calcium to phosphorous ratio.
-This is because excess phosphorous in some veggies can prevent calcium absorption into the dragon’s body.
+Beardies require calcium and phosphorus for growth, development, and healthy bones.
+However, it’s essential to maintain the right calcium to phosphorus ratio.
+This is because excess phosphorus in some veggies can prevent calcium absorption into the dragon’s body, as it naturally binds to calcium.

-For this reason, the bearded dragons must consume more calcium than phosphorous, a ratio that can be hard to achieve with other veggies.
-Fortunately, celery contains the ideal calcium-phosphorous ratio.
+For this reason, the bearded dragons must consume more calcium than phosphorus, a ratio that can be hard to achieve with some other veggies.
+Fortunately, celery contains the ideal calcium-phosphorus ratio.

 3. Vitamins and Minerals